Autodesk Info360 Plant | 2025, 2024 Features

 Template analytics

-Create customisable templates for simple and complex custom analytics.
+Create customizable templates for simple and complex custom analytics.
 Template libraries make it easy to share insights internally or with Engineering Service Providers, streamlining data sharing and increasing collaboration.
-By scaling expertise and analysis, organisations can improve efficiency and deliver unique insights. (video: 50 secs)
+By scaling expertise and analysis, organizations can improve efficiency and deliver unique insights. (video: 50 sec.)

 Compliance-ready data export tools

-With compliance-ready data export tools and reports feature, automatically integrate data from multiple sources, including SCADA, LIMS, Billing and IoT.
+With compliance-ready data export tools and reports feature, automatically integrate data from multiple sources, including SCADA, LIMS, Billing, and IoT.
 Apply real-time data analytics to incoming data streams, reducing manual processing and eliminating spreadsheets.
-Streamline compliance reporting and minimise time-consuming tasks. (video: 21 secs)
+Streamline compliance reporting and minimize time-consuming tasks. (video: 21 sec.)

 The Info360 Plant data connector now supports OPC UA protocol and direct interfacing with OSI PI historians.
 Simplify integration and configuration with existing SCADA systems and data historians, reducing the time to deployment for users accessing data from multiple sources.